junxit/us-congress-bills-116/bill.md

 - **(h)** *Portable fuel container defined* In this section, the term portable fuel container means any container or vessel (including any spout, cap, and other closure mechanism or component of such container or vessel or any retrofit or aftermarket spout or component intended or reasonably anticipated to be for use with such container)—
   - **(1)** intended for flammable liquid fuels with a flash point less than 140 degrees Fahrenheit, including gasoline, kerosene, diesel, ethanol, methanol, denatured alcohol, or biofuels;
   - **(2)** that is a consumer product with a capacity of 5 gallons or less; and
-  - **(3)** that the manufacturer knows or reasonably should know is used by consumers for receiving, transporting, storing, and dispensing flammable liquid fuels.
+  - **(3)** that the manufacturer knows or reasonably should know is used by consumers for transporting, storing, and dispensing flammable liquid fuels.
 - **(i)** *Rule of construction* This section may not be interpreted to conflict with the Children’s Gasoline Burn Prevention Act (Public Law 110–278; 122 Stat.
 2602).

 ## § 3.
 Children’s gasoline burn prevention act